 - The recovery of rough diamonds

-After all these information sessions, designers are then requested to send in their designs.
-The designs are received and put through a preliminary judging process from which a certain number of designs are selected for manufacture into jewellery.
+After a series of information sessions, designers are then requested to submit their designs.
+The designs are subject to a preliminary judging process from which a set number of designs are selected for manufacture into jewellery.

-The selected designs are presented to NDTC Sightholders who offer to sponsor the manufacturing of the design pieces.
-When all the pieces have been allocated a sponsor, sponsors are then given a few months to manufacture the diamond jewellery pieces, a process which involves the designers as well.
+The selected designs are presented to NDTC Sightholders who offer their sponsorship for the manufacturing of the selected pieces.
+Once sponsorship has been allocated, sponsors are given time to manufacture the diamond pieces, a process which involves the designers too.

 Upon completion of the manufacturing process, the diamond jewellery pieces are handed over to the NDTC.
-The jewellery pieces are then taken through the final judging process, after which they travel to South Africa for the Southern African SLA catalogue photo-shoot with models.
+They’re taken through the final judging process, after which they travel to South Africa for the Southern African SLA catalogue photo-shoot with models.

 Namibian pieces join jewellery pieces from South Africa and Botswana (which together form part of the Southern African collection) and travel to various fashion shows and glittering events across Southern Africa, the Middle East and Asia.
 The SLA catalogue travels with the pieces wherever they go.

 Official launch of the Namibian collection and the Shining Light Awards

 At the beginning of the second year of the competition, the Namibian diamond jewellery pieces return home for an official launch event where the overall winner is also announced.
 At the same event, a designated art school or educational institution receives an educational grant towards the development of that institution’s art department, to encourage more students to take up jewellery design.
 To date, the Katutura Community Arts Centre has received N$ 20 000 and the Tsumeb Arts Performance Centre, a grant worth N$ 30 000 which went towards the purchase of materials for the centre.

 Due to their popularity, the pieces are regularly booked by various shows and institutions from all over the world including the Miss Namibia pageant.